 A dissertation is required of all candidates for the doctoral degree.
-A student must enroll for dissertation credits in the semester in which he or she expects to be admitted to candidacy and must maintain continuous enrollment for not less than 3 credits of EEL 7980 every semester, including summers, until the semester in which the doctoral degree is awarded.
+A student must enroll for dissertation credits after he/she has officially reached candidacy status ( ""App for Candidacy" item no longer "Pending" in the "To Do List" under the "Tasks" tile, accessible at my.fiu.edu) and must maintain continuous enrollment for not less than 3 credits of EEL 7980 every semester, including summers, until the semester in which the doctoral degree is awarded.

-Upon completion of the dissertation, the degree candidate will submit Preliminary Approval of Dissertation and Request for Oral Defense (D-5) from to UGS with sufficient time to allow for publishing a notice in the monthly calendar of dissertation and theses defenses to invite members of the university community to attend the defense.
-D-5 must be submitted to UGS at least 3 WEEKS BEFORE the date of the defense or by th UGS deadline (whichever date is the earliest).
-The defense announcement must conform to the UGS format, and both a hard copy and an electronic version must be submitted to ensure full processing of your defense request.
+Upon completion of the dissertation, the degree candidate will submit Preliminary Approval of Dissertation and Request for Oral Defense (D-5) form to UGS with sufficient time to allow for publishing a notice in the monthly calendar of dissertation and theses defenses to invite members of the university community to attend the defense.
+D-5 must be submitted to UGS at least 3 WEEKS BEFORE the date of the defense or by the UGS deadline (whichever date is the earliest).
+The defense announcement must conform to the UGS format.

-Following the successful defense of the dissertation, as determined by a majority vote of the student's research committee, the dissertation must be forwarded to the Dean of the College of Engineering and computing as well as the Dean of the Graduate School for their approval.
+Following the successful defense of the dissertation, as determined by a majority vote of the student's research committee, the dissertation must be forwarded to the Dean of the College of Engineering and Computing as well as the Dean of the Graduate School for their approval.
 All dissertations submitted in fulfillment of the requirements for graduate degrees must conform to University guidelines (see "Regulations for Thesis and Dissertation Preparation").
-Doctoral students must submit Final Electronic Thesis or Dissertation (ETD) Approval form to complete their dissertation requirements.
+Doctoral students must submit the Final Electronic Thesis or Dissertation (ETD) Approval form to complete their dissertation requirements.
 The form includes: